 The purpose of this Chapter is to illustrate how the Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area priorities are to be funded.
-This Chapter contains a 5-year project listing and a funding summary for all transportation projects within the Gainesville Metropolitan Area which are programmed for Fiscal Years 2012-13 through 2016-17 that contain federal, state or local funds.
+This Chapter contains a five-year project listing and a funding summary for all transportation projects within the Gainesville Metropolitan Area which are programmed for Fiscal Years 2012-13 through 2016-17 that contain federal, state or local funds.
 This Chapter is organized by funding category and improvement type.
 This Chapter addresses the Safe, Accountable Flexible, Efficient, Transportation Equity Act: A Legacy for Users requirements for Transportation Improvement Program development cited in Title 23 United States Code Section 134 (subsections (h)2 and (I)4).

 The Safe, Accountable Flexible, Efficient, Transportation Equity Act: A Legacy for Users maintains Intermodal Surface Transportation Efficiency Act of 1991-based funding categories, such as Surface Transportation Program funds.
 The Safe, Accountable Flexible, Efficient, Transportation Equity Act: A Legacy for Users continues funding for the Intermodal Surface Transportation Efficiency Act of 1991 - established National Highway System and for the completion and maintenance of the Interstate Highway System.
 The Safe, Accountable Flexible, Efficient, Transportation Equity Act: A Legacy for Users continues the opportunity for flexibility in project funding.
 The Surface Transportation Program still provides the flexibility to shift funds between roadway and transit improvements to best address system deficiencies.
-Congestion Mitigation/Air Quality and Surface Transportation Program enhancement programs, established under the Intermodal Surface Transportation Efficiency Act of 1991 continue in the Safe, Accountable Flexible, Efficient, Transportation Efficiency Act of 1991 continue in the Safe, Accountable Flexible, Efficient, Transportation Equity Act: A Legacy for Users and transit agencies funds for addressing environmental concerns.
+Congestion Mitigation/Air Quality and Surface Transportation Program enhancement programs, established under the Intermodal Surface Transportation Efficiency Act of 1991 continue in the Safe, Accountable Flexible, Efficient, Transportation Efficiency Act of 1991 continue in the Safe, Accountable Flexible, Efficient, Transportation Efficiency Act of 1991 continue in the safe, Accountable Flexible, Efficient, Transportation Equity Act: A Legacy for Users to provide road and transit agencies funds for addressing environmental concerns.
 The following 13 funding categories are represented in the Transportation Improvement Program for this year.